Healthy Seeded Crackers Recipe (Gluten-Free)

 • Carefully remove the top layer of baking paper.

 • After the crackers have cooled, break them apart with your hands.
 You can make them as big or as small as you like.
+Enjoy!

 Notes

-This recipe is very versatile, so feel free to use the seeds you have on hand as long as you add 1 cup total of seeds.
+Seed choice: This recipe is very versatile, so feel free to use the seeds you have on hand as long as you add 1 cup total of seeds.
 Mix and match hemp, sesame, flaxseeds, poppy seeds, chia seeds, sunflower or pumpkin seeds.
 When choosing your seeds, just make sure to use a majority of smaller seeds and only use sunflower and pumpkin seeds sparsely.
 If you only use larger seeds, it might result in some more crumbly crackers.

 Per Serving